If you’re reading this post, chances are you’re looking to switch ecommerce platforms — but you’re not alone.

+However, BigCommerce stands out as one of the leading open SaaS ecommerce platforms for mid-market and enterprise retailers.
+With all the benefits of SaaS as well as the flexibility of an open-source platform, BigCommerce offers a solution for businesses of all sizes and needs.
 To help you evaluate your options, we’ve created a Free Ecommerce Platform RFP Template, which includes 193 questions to send to the platforms you’re considering.
 Covering areas such as IT, security, design and development, this customizable document will allow you to evaluate each platform provider on a level playing field and put your business priorities at the forefront.

 Without an RFP, comparing ecommerce platforms can feel like comparing apples to oranges.
 Every platform provider will likely try to market their strongest, most unique features — but with so many sales pitches coming at you from all sides, it can be difficult to determine which platform is actually most beneficial for your business.